seansovine/opengl_examples/README.md

 Probably so.
 Images are probably fine in their own folder, which could have subfolders within it.

+Priority:

-> We will want to remove the globbing for more fine grained dependency specification.
+> We will want to remove the globbing for more fine-grained dependency specification.

-Also, figure out why the glfw window example is seg faulting.
+Figure out why the glfw window example is seg faulting.

+Fix file path issue for shaders in `coordinate_systems_multiple_devries.cpp`, and also get texture file(s) for that example.
+Will need to figure out a good place to put texture resources for De Vries' (and our) examples.
+Maybe in `resources/learnopengl` and just `resources`.
+We'll need to sort out the file path handling for those as well.
+Probably a good way to handle the paths is to add or update code in De Vries' `Filesystem` utility class.